Patel faces congressional hearings after missteps in Kirk assassination probe and turmoil at FBI

 The upheaval continues a trend that began before Patel took over, when more than a half-dozen senior executives were forced out under a Justice Department rationale that they could not be “trusted” to implement Trump’s agenda.

-There's since been significant turnover in leadership at the FBI's 55 field offices.
-Some left because of promotions and planned retirements, but others because of ultimatums to resign or accept new assignments.
+There’s since been significant turnover in leadership at the FBI’s 55 field offices.
+Some left because of promotions or retirements, but others because of ultimatums to accept new assignments or resign.
 The head of the Salt Lake City office, an experienced counterterrorism investigator, was pushed out of her position weeks before Kirk was killed at a Utah college, said people familiar with the move.

-In July, an agent based in Norfolk, Virginia, Michael Feinberg, authored a first-person account saying he was told to brace for a demotion and a polygraph exam because of his friendship with Peter Strzok , a lead FBI agent in the investigation into ties between Russia and Trump's 2016 campaign fired over derogatory text messages sent about Trump.
-Feinberg resigned.

 Patel arrived at the FBI having been a sharp critic of its leadership, including for inquiries into Trump that he says politicized the institution.
 Under Patel and Attorney General Pam Bondi, the FBI and Justice Department have become entangled in their own politically fraught investigations, such as the one into New York Attorney General Letitia James.

-He's moved quickly to remake the bureau, with the FBI and Justice Department working to investigate one of the Republican president's chief grievances — the years-old Trump-Russia investigation.
-Trump calls that probe, which did not establish a criminal conspiracy between Russia and Trump's campaign, a "hoax" and "witch hunt."
+He’s moved quickly to remake the bureau, with the FBI and Justice Department working to investigate one of the Republican president’s chief grievances — the years-old Trump-Russia investigation.
+Trump calls that probe, which did not establish a criminal conspiracy between Russia and Trump’s campaign, a “hoax.”

-The Justice Department appeared to confirm in an unusual statement that it was investigating former FBI Director James Comey and former CIA Director John Brennan, pivotal players in the Russia saga listed by Patel in a book he authored as "members of the Executive Branch Deep State," but did not say for what.
-Bondi has directed that evidence be presented to a grand jury, and agents and prosecutors have begun requesting information and interviews from former officials related to the investigation, according to multiple people familiar with the outreach.
+The Justice Department appeared to confirm in an unusual statement that it was investigating former FBI Director James Comey and former CIA Director John Brennan, pivotal players in the Russia saga but did not say for what.
+Bondi has directed that evidence be presented to a grand jury.

 Patel has meanwhile elevated the fight against street crime, drug trafficking and illegal immigration to the top of the FBI’s agenda, in alignment with Trump’s agenda.

-The FBI has been key to the federal government's takeover of the Washington police department, participating with partner agencies in arrests for crimes, like drunken driving, not historically thought of as central FBI priorities.

 The bureau makes no apologies for aggressive policing in American cities the Trump administration contends have been consumed by crime.
-Patel and Bongino have been promoting the number of arrests involving federal law enforcement in an initiative they dub Operation Summer Heat.
-Patel says the thousands of cumulative arrests, many of them immigration-related, are “what happens when you let good cops be good cops.”
+Patel says the thousands of resulting arrests, many immigration-related, are “what happens when you let good cops be good cops.”